bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `RPPSB` reads a data byte from the pulse programmer spectrometer bus.
 The adr parameter specifies the address to read the byte from and may range of 0 to 255 inclusive.
 If adr is omitted RNMR will prompt for it with a default of 0.
+## RPTDO
+Repeat iteration of macro `DO` loop

+Category: Macro

+Format: `RPTDO`

+Prerequisites: Macro only (MAC)

+Description:
+`RPTDO` repeats an iteration of a macro `DO` loop.
+It returns to the beginning of the loop without executing the rest of the commands in the loop or incrementing the loop counter.
+Take care as this behavior can easily lead to an infinite loop. `RPTDO` must fall between an instance of `DO` and itsmatching `ENDDO`.
 ## RSB
 Read data byte from spectrometer bus